cs160-berkeley/prog-02-represent-khotchkiss13/README.md

 ## Demo Video

-Here is the link to my youtube video (https://youtu.be/bXoQpk4M1oY)
+Here is the link to my youtube video demonstrating the full functionality of the app (https://youtu.be/9ew92Z9to6U)

 ## Screenshots
 Here is the phone view when you first open the app.
 Users have the ability to input a zip code, or